 In this case, ownership of the property is transferred to The Ethel Walker School, but the donor retains the right to use the property for her lifetime.
 Upon the death of the donor, Walker's will take full possession of the real estate and sell it.
-The donor would be asked to bear the cost of the appraisal and upkeep of the property (for example the real estate tax and maintenance) while she is residing in the residence.
+The donor would be asked to bear the cost of the appraisal and upkeep of the property (for example the real estate tax and maintenance) while she resides in the residence.

 Funding a Trust with Real Estate